Skip to main content

 Step 3: Build the Strategy Kernel

-1. Enter the diagnosis — one or two paragraphs on what was happening before the work started.
+1. Enter the diagnosis: what was happening before or during the work.

-3. Add one or more SMART outcomes.
-Each outcome needs a description, a metric, and a numeric target.
-Keep them honest — "15 trees alive after 6 months" beats "trees planted."
+3. Add one or more SMART outcomes with a description, metric, and target.

-4. Select only the metrics that match the garden's domain.
-Don't add metrics just to make the assessment look bigger.
+4. Select the metrics that match the domain and outcomes.
+Use multiple metrics when they add useful evidence, but do not add metrics just to make the assessment look bigger.

 5. Click Continue.